H’seven

 “Make time.”

 The door has sealed again behind H’seven and he leans against it, pointing at the montage of images.
-Remert’s sense of urgency stymied, he gives way with a scowl and turns in frustration to see the woman in white disappear with the young police officer.
+Remert gives way with a scowl and turns in frustration to see the woman in white disappear with the young police officer.

 “You had them bound in chains when I first saw them,” H’seven says.
 “If she’s able to pull shit like that, why do you suppose she didn’t?”